-Although this is one of the difficult types in animation, but simple page motions is pleasant way to make the page even more captivating.
-From AJAX loading options to simple shakes or cartoons, full –page motion has a stimulating effect.
+Although this is one of the difficult types in animation, simple page motions is a pleasant way to make the page even more captivating.
+From AJAX loading options to simple shakes or cartoons, the full-page motion has a stimulating effect.
 However, always keep in mind that having too many loading items can destroy a site and make it render slowly.
-So, it is advisable to do a proper testing and then plan as per it.
+So, it is advisable to do proper testing and then plan as per it.

 Do not overshadow with elements such as sound or flashy techniques.
-The animation must correspond with the design, if the design is simple, so should be the animation.
+The animation must correspond with the design if the design is simple, so it should be the animation.

 7. Scroll Show

-In case of one-page websites, scrolling animations is categorized as the most suitable design tools.
-With the help of this tool, a website can have unlimited number of pages in a single-page format.
+In the case of one-page websites, scrolling animations is categorized as the most suitable design tools.
+With the help of this tool, a website can have an unlimited number of pages in a single-page format.
 This style of animation complements the user and works according to his or her pace.
 Scrolling is also helpful in stimulating on-screen elements.
-This adds to content in one-page set up and affects the behavior of other objects on the screen.
+This adds to content in a one-page setup and affects the behavior of other objects on the screen.

 For instance, scrolling can trigger an infographic, tell a story or play a game.
 Background animations are often ignored by the users; it is scrolling that involves the users by managing the pace of the story.

 Animations can also be used to signify change.
-It is with the help of hover, that is , one of the most popular type of animation pattern, that change in an interface pattern object can be shown.
+It is with the help of hover, that is, one of the most popular types of animation patterns, that change in an interface pattern object can be shown.
 A button or an image may appear in one direction when the website loads, but will look in the opposite when the user interacts with it, such as sliding the mouse over the element.
 Through this minute change, the user will understand how to use a website through the related actions without occupying any additional space.

 9. Photographic Type

 This last use is kind of a peek in the future.
 The use of animated photography is still not developed and is growing gradually.
-Designers can animate images or use varied types of images, shapes and text to create a more engaging experience.
-Flat design is gradually including realistic elements and this shows that photo animation will soon catch on the pace as well.
+Designers can animate images or use varied types of images, shapes, and text to create a more engaging experience.
+Flat design is gradual including realistic elements and this shows that photo animation will soon catch on the pace as well.